munificent/craftinginterpreters/book/optimization.md

 <img src="image/optimization/bools.png" alt="The bit representation of the true and false values." />

-To convert a C bool into one a Lox Boolean, we rely on these two singleton values and the good old conditional operator:
+To convert a C bool into a Lox Boolean, we rely on these two singleton values and the good old conditional operator:

 ^code bool-val (2 before, 1 after)

-There's probably a more clever bitwise way to do this, but my hunch is that the compiler can figure that out faster than I can.
+There's probably a more clever bitwise way to do this, but my hunch is that the compiler can figure one out faster than I can.
+Going the other direction is

-Going the other direction is simpler:
+simpler:

 ^code as-bool (2 before, 1 after)

-Since we know there are exactly two bit Boolean representations in Lox -- unlike in C where any non-zero value can be considered "true" -- if it ain't `true`, it must be `false`.
+Since we know there are exactly two Boolean bit representations in Lox -- unlike in C where any non-zero value can be considered "true" -- if it ain't `true`, it must be `false`.
 This macro does assume you only call it on a Value that you know *is* a Lox Boolean.
 To check that, there's one more macro: